jdputsch/dotzsh/README.md

 dotzsh
 ======

-dotzsh is a configuration framework for [Zsh][1] that enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.
+This is Jeff Putsch's personal zsh configuration, based on dotzsh.
+Dotzsh is a configuration framework for [Zsh][1] that enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.